GitLab vs GitHub: Exploring the Differences and Deciding Which One Is Right for You

 The code hosting platform and social network for developers and programmers were created by Chris Wanstrath, PJ Hyett, Tom Preston-Werner, and Scott Chacon in February 2008 in San Francisco.

 GitHub allows users to collaborate on software projects, share and review source codes, track changes made to the code, and work collaboratively with other developers.
+This is part of the revolution of remote work these days.

 Key features of GitHub